Everything you need to know about becoming and Doula and choosing a Doula training…

 Additionally, with being trauma-informed, also comes the understanding of curating and cultivating very intentional spaces that invoke a sense of ritual and allow for regulation.
-Having a fundamental understanding and confidence in Ceremony & Circle Medicine to not only be immensely supportive to the phase of Matresence (the perinatal period), allow for a richer trauma-informed experience, but are a wonderful addition to any doula/birthwork business.
+Having a fundamental understanding and confidence in Ceremony & Circle Medicine is not only immensely supportive to the phase of Matresence (the perinatal period), allow for a richer trauma-informed experience, but are a wonderful addition to any doula/birthwork business.
 If you are completely new and looking for a supportive training in the realm of spaceholding for sacred rites of passage, including birth, the Embodied Spaceholder Training is for those who want to learn about, and feel confident in holding space for sacred circles, ceremonies and rites of passage, either in a group or 1:1 and either to add to their current business or to step into this impactful sacred work as a stand-alone offering.
 This is especially potent work for birthworkers/doulas to add to their repertoire as it aids their connection with their clients while supporting their client to unravel fears and/or blocks before arriving at the birth altar.
 This is the powerful work that is vital but outside of the event of birth itself.

 You can join the waitlist for the LIVE training (held once a year) HERE.